Compendium of Hydrogen Energy

 Key Features

-- Covers a wide array of methods for storing hydrogen, detailing hydrogen transport and the infrastructure required for transition to the hydrogen economy
+- Highlights how different fuel cells and hydrogen-fueled combustion engines and turbines work

-- Written by leading academics in the fields of sustainable energy and experts from the world of industry
+- Features input written by leading academics in the field of sustainable energy and experts from the world of industry

+- Examines various types of hydrogen fuel cells, including solid oxide, molten carbonate, and proton exchange membrane

-- Part of a very comprehensive compendium which looks at the entirety of the hydrogen energy economy
+- Presents part of a very comprehensive compendium which, across four volumes, looks at the entirety of the hydrogen energy economy

 Readership

-Academic researchers and postgraduate students working in the area of hydrogen storage and transmission, R&D managers in power generation companies studying next generation fuels, academic researchers and postgraduate students working in the wider area of the hydrogen economy
+R&D managers in industry interested in the development of hydrogen conversion technologies as well as academic researchers and postgraduate students working in the wider area of the hydrogen economy.

 Details